amonjerro/jobsity-tech-challenge/README.md

     npm run docker-network
 ```

 Doing this will create an .env file for each subsystem.
 These .env files will be generated under the assumption that all necessary resources are hosted by the localhost.
 If this is not the case, please make sure to edit the entries in these .env files with the values that point  the system to the necessary resources.

-For example, if you need to change the port number of the backend service, make sure to edit its .env file but also the corresponding entry in the frontend .env file.
+For example, if you need to change the URL of the backend service, make sure to edit the .env file in the frontend to so that it resolves correctly.

 ## Deployment

-Once your enviroment is set up correctly, run the following command from this repositories directory
+Once your enviroment is set up correctly, run the following command from this repositories' directory

 ```bash
     npm run dockerize